-On May 14, the U.S. House of Representatives on a vote of 329-73 approved the Pregnant Workers Fairness Act.
-The federal legislation awaits action by the Senate Health, Education, Labor and Pensions Committee.
+On May 14, 2021, the U.S. House of Representatives on a vote of 329-73 approved the Pregnant Workers Fairness Act, but the U.S. Senate Health, Education, Labor and Pensions Committee has yet to act on the federal bill.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!